satabdisaha/CCNA-200-301/README.md

 </p>
 ## 📁Download Topology :   [Click Here]( https://github.com/satabdisaha/CCNA-200-301/blob/main/CCNA_200-301/BGP/BGP.pk)  🔫<br>

+## Switching
+Switching, or Layer 2 networking, is crucial for managing the data flow within a local area network (LAN).
+Switches work by learning and storing the MAC addresses of devices connected to them.
+They utilize technologies like VLANs, Inter-VLAN Routing, STP, RSTP, PortFast, EtherChannel, and Trunking.
+The MAC Address Table helps in making forwarding decisions for network traffic.<br>

 ## VLANs (Virtual Local Area Networks)
 Overview: VLANs are used to logically segment networks into different broadcast domains.
 VLANs improve security, performance, and network management.